 Lilies are one of the most exotic flowers to grow in the garden

 This article includes tips on their care and where they will thrive for years when grown in pots

 By Evelyn Symons

 The next time you’re drinking that delicious smoothie, you might want to think about where it came from.
-Just where was home to the tasty components that now mingled in your glass?
-Which languages had been spoken by those who cultivated the ingredients that make up your tasty concoction?
+Just where was home to the tasty components now mingling in your glass?
+What languages did those who cultivated the ingredients that make up your tasty concoction speak?
 How many hours of sunshine, or millimeters of rain nurtured your smoothie?

-When recapping the ingredients of one favourite smoothie, they include coconut water, avocado, mango, strawberries, blueberries, turmeric, and black pepper.
-Their geographic origins can be found on the packaging and may change from season to season.
+The ingredients of one popular smoothie include: coconut water, avocado, mango, strawberries, blueberries, turmeric, and black pepper.
+Their geographic origins can be found on their packaging and may change from season to season.
 The coconut water was from Thailand, the blueberries from Canada, the strawberries from Chile, avocado from Mexico, the black pepper from India, and the turmeric from South and Southeast Asia.

 Each arrived by boat and transport truck, and depending on where you live, some of those ingredients may have travelled over 15,000 kilometers.
 If you live in New Brunswick Canada, the turmeric and black pepper travelled 17,070 kilometers but the blueberries could have grown on the farm down the road.

 The stories that your ingredients tell might be in Thai, Indonesian, Hindi, Burmese or English.
 The avocado could boast in Spanish that it has more potassium than a banana.
 The avocado comes in at 487 milligrams while a medium banana is 422 milligrams.
 That’s just a start to the nutritional value that this tasty drink affords you.
 Turmeric, part of the ginseng family is said to be an anti-inflammatory and may be extra powerful when used alongside black pepper.